donejs/done-inspect/README.md

 ## Modules

+### Builtin Modules

+Two modules come with the current version of `done-inspect`:
+* __Select Wand__ - Allows the User to hover over the application's custom components and outline them.
+In future versions, this selection will also include the ability to inspect and change the components internal state.
+* __Show Names__ - Turning the module on will place labels by all of the application's custom components, showing their tag names.

+### Writing Custom Modules

-Writing a `done-inspect` module requires an export object with three properties and, at this time, one function.
+Writing a `done-inspect` module requires an exported object with three properties and one function.

 ```js
 import './module-name.less';